 Revenue from the current operational and business model of Kiwirail Holdings Ltd, excluding metro passenger train services in the Auckland and the greater Wellington regions, does not cover the true maintenance and upgrade costs of the network, hence the company maintaining the national rail network to meet freight and limited passenger rail operations.

-Currently, the government invests $434 million per year for the 2021-24 financial period, from the National Land Transport Fund to help in network maintenance.
+The previous government invested $434 million per year for the 2021-24 financial period, from the National Land Transport Fund to help in network maintenance.

 What is the solution